tankh99/tp/docs/DeveloperGuide.md

   - Pros: Easier to manage appointments separately from patients.
   - Cons:
     - More complex to manage two separate files.
-    - Time complexity to carry out command with appointments as it has to read the whole list of appointments.
+    - Time complexity to carry out commands with appointments as it has to read the whole list of appointments.
   - Risks:
-    - May lead to inconsistencies between the two files in regard to ids.
+    - May lead to inconsistencies between the two files with regard to ids.
   - Mitigation: Ensure that both files are updated together.

 - **Alternative 2:** Store appointments as a field in the `Patient` class.
 Hence, all appointment data will be stored in the same file as the `patientList`.